vectorgrp/sil-kit/docs/usage/utilities.rst

    :stub-columns: 1

    *  -  Abstract
-      -  The sil-kit-system-monitor visualizes the states of the participants of a SIL Kit simulation.
+      -  The sil-kit-monitor visualizes the states of the participants of a SIL Kit simulation.
    *  -  Source location
-      -  ``Utilities/SilKitSystemMonitor``
+      -  ``Utilities/SilKitMonitor``
    *  -  Requirements
       -  Requires a running sil-kit-registry to connect to.
    *  -  Parameters
       -  -v, --version                           Get version info.
-         -h, --help                              Show the help of the sil-kit-system-monitor.
+         -h, --help                              Show the help of the sil-kit-monitor.
          -u, --connect-uri <silkitUri>           The registry URI to connect to.
 Defaults to 'silkit://localhost:8500'.
          -n, --name <participantName>            The participant name used to take part in the simulation.
 Defaults to 'SystemMonitor'.
          -c, --configuration  <configuration>    Path and filename of the participant configuration YAML or JSON file.